Food and beverage to the United Arab Emirates

 The UAE, with its aggressive spending and high import propensity presents vast opportunities for Australian businesses in the food industry.
 However, the large number of players, lack of internet information and different business culture makes it difficult for Australian companies to identify the most important contacts and secure appointments.

-Relationships are key to doing business and emphasis weighs heavily on mutual respect and building trust.
+Relationships are key to doing business with a strong emphasis on mutual respect and building trust.
 Regular visits, stopovers and attendance at exhibitions would help reinforce to customers your interest in their market and commitment to a strong partnership.

 The UAE is a regional hub for trade exhibitions.
-Austrade arranges activities which bring local and Australian business people together at a number of key trade exhibitions each year.
+In particular the Gulfood exhibition that takes place yearly in the month of February is now the largest food and beverage show in the world.
+Austrade arranges activities which bring local and Australian business people together each year.

 Import and land distribution of food products is carried out by the private sector.